 You can also use home-cooked chicken for this recipe.
-However, you’ll probably spend more money and definitely spend more time making it.
+However, you’ll probably spend more money and definitely spend more time making it, unless you get it on sale.

 Basic Ingredients for Chicken Salad